Are Deepfakes Protected by the First Amendment?

 Many federal and state bills take a more specific approach.

-The Protect Elections from Deceptive AI Act was introduced by a bipartisan coalition of senators in September 2023.
+The federal Protect Elections from Deceptive AI Act was introduced by a bipartisan coalition of senators in September 2023.
+It did not become law by the end of the congressional session but has been reintroduced in 2025.
 If passed, it would prohibit distribution of “materially deceptive” deepfakes relating to federal candidates or issues.

-According to the Business Software Alliance, more than 400 AI-related bills were introduced at the state level in 2023.
+According to the Business Software Alliance, more than 200 bills targeting deepfakes were introduced at the state level in 2024.
 Some raise more First Amendment questions than others.

 Some bills would ensure that users know when and how AI is used requiring a watermark or other visible icon on deepfakes.
 Such “compelled disclosure” often violates the First Amendment.
 To align with the First Amendment, laws compelling disclosure would need to apply in more specific situations than to all AI-produced content.
 For instance, if the goal of the bill is to avoid misinformation that might sway an election, the bill could apply only during election season.
-At least 39 states are considering a bill of this type.
+Several states are considering bills of this type.
 Laws with civil, not criminal, penalties would be the soundest from a First Amendment perspective.

 Why might we want to protect deepfakes?